voteagora/liquid-delegator/README.md

 1. Fund `0x77777101E31b4F3ECafF209704E947855eFbd014` with SepoliaETH
 2. Get Etherscan API key
 3. `forge script script/DeployAlligator.s.sol -vvvv --fork-url https://rpc-sepolia.rockx.com --chain-id 11155111 --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY`

+## Attack surface

+Alligator does not hold user's tokens, so it's not possible to steal the tokens using a potential bug in the contract.
+However, it controls voting power which can be abused to vote on malicious proposals (e.g. transfer all the treasury tokens to evil.eth).